Sylius/Sylius/docs/index.rst

 The Behat Guide
 ---------------

-In :doc:`the behat Guide </behat/index>` you will learn how to write clean and reusable features, contexts and pages.
+In :doc:`the Behat Guide </behat/index>` you will learn how to write clean and reusable features, contexts and pages.

 .. toctree::
    :hidden: